 A table top that is practical, trendy, and unique.

-When renovating their kitchens, homeowners often decide on quartz for their eat-at-bar-tops as well as tabletops.
+When renovating their kitchens, homeowners often decide on quartz countertops.
 A quartz top is also a great option to consider for a unique dining room table!
 The beauty of a quartz top is obvious, and then there is its practicality.
 Spilt wine, or dropped peas, just a quick wipe-up after use or “incident” and tidying up is done.
 No need for protective tablecloths.

 Busy lives mean that we welcome time savers, like less linen to clean and iron.
 Less tablecloths also means saving storage space, no more drawers or shelves needed to store that linen.
 And reducing the use of linens appears to be trendy.
 In Newcastle, at Kenny Atkinson’s new House of Tides, this modernization of fine dining is more dramatic.
 Keen to keep prices down, the previously Michelin-starred chef has dispensed with a sommelier and tablecloths (“I can’t spend £13,000 a year on laundry”) Your charger plates or place mats will look great on the table, although you may choose the look of setting your tableware directly onto the quartz.